MXGP of Sweden: 25th August 2019

 Having finished 12th in the first of two Indonesian rounds, Iker Larranaga made a return to the MX2 class of the Asian Grand Prix, which was held on the spectacular Semarang circuit, located in the central island of Java.

-In the first race, he was victim of a crash that broke his race pace and didn't allow him to place better than 15th.
+In the first race, he fell victim of a crash that broke his race pace and didn't allow him to place better than 15th.
 However, in the second race, Larranaga got the start in the top ten and despite a mistake that put him to 11th place, he managed to recover up to the 9th, thus securing the 12th place overall of the day.

 MXGP of Indonesia: 7th July 2019